spyip/react-film/README.md

   </BasicFilm>
 ```

-### Options for basic styles
+### Presets for style set

-When creating the style set, you can specify the following options:
+Sometimes, just increasing some paddings are more than enough for you styling need.
+When calling `createBasicStyleSet(options)`, you can specify the following options:

 | Name | Default | Description |
 | - | - | - |